Dental Bridges La Jolla

 As an alternative to traditional fixed bridges, patients may also opt for dental bridges supported by dental implants.
 Unlike fixed bridges, implant-supported bridges do not rely on natural teeth for support and therefore do not require any alteration of healthy teeth.

-The Road to a Beautiful Smile
+Dental Bridge to a Beautiful Smile

 Once complete, you will return to the office for the placement of your permanent fixed dental bridge.
 Dr. Spencer will ensure that the bridge is a good fit and make any necessary adjustments.
 The dental bridge will then be cemented in place for a couple weeks before it is permanently attached during a follow-up visit.